m3g/2021_FortranCon/benchmark_vs_fortran/README.md

 ### Function `force_pair`:

 This function computes the forces given the coordinates of two particles as the input.
 The differences here are that in the Julia code the particles are of a generic type `T`, which can be of any dimension and/or variable type.
 The Fortran code is restricted here to floats of type `dp`, and the dimension of the points is defined by the `ndim` input variable.
-Writting one explicit loop can be made shorter with the broadcasting (`.`) Julia syntax, which is used here for `wrap`, and will be seen in other places.
+Writing one explicit loop can be made shorter with the broadcasting (`.`) Julia syntax, which is used here for `wrap`, and will be seen in other places.
 The Fortran `wrap` function, by being declared `elemental`, is automatically broadcasted.

 <table width=100%>
 <tr><td align=center><b>Julia</b></td><td align=center><b>Fortran</b></td></tr>